Reading Time: 5 minutes

 Beyond Syntax

 Following proper syntax doesn’t guarantee that a sentence will have meaning, though.
-Linguist Noam Chomsky created the sentence “Colorless green ideas sleep furiously,” which is syntactically and grammatically correct because it has the words in the correct order and verbs that agree with subjects, but it’s still nonsense.
+Linguist Noam Chomsky created the sentence “Colorless green ideas sleep furiously,” which is syntactically and grammatically correct because it has the words in the proper order and verbs that agree with subjects, but it’s still nonsense.
 With it, Chomsky showed that rules governing syntax are distinct from meanings that words convey.